 As the mouse pointer is dragged the length of the Gantt bar, the date will change in the box.
 Clicking the mouse pointer will split the task and leave a gap between tasks.

-If the schedule has duration of “day” as the default scheduling increment, the gap between the tasks will be 1 day.
-If the default scheduling increment is “week”, then the gap would result in 1 week duration of time, etc. A split task is shown in the view below.
+If the schedule has used “day” durations of tasks as the default scheduling increment, the gap in the split task will advance in 1 day increments or 1 week increments if “weeks” was used.
+A split task is shown in the view below.

-After the task has been split, you will note the dots between the sections of the task.
-The individual parts may be dragged around as necessary to achieve the timeframes that will work best for the task.
+The dots between the sections of the task are the split task indicators showing that the task has been split.
+The individual parts may be dragged back and forth as necessary to achieve timeframes that will work best for the task.
+Dragging the pieces back together to eliminate the split status for the ask.

 There are a few rules, however that you should be aware of when working with split tasks: